🏈 Texans NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Texans mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Texans' first pick in the 2026 NFL draft.
-Here's who they expect Houston to draft at No. 28:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Houston Texans' first pick in the 2026 NFL Draft.
+Here's who they expect Houston to draft:

 🔮 Texans draft prediction 2026